We may receive compensation when you click on links to products from our partners.

 Make the Most of Your Skills

 The job market is competitive, and this is incredibly disheartening for graduates who feel all the hard work for their degree has been for nothing.
 While this is frustrating, you can find ways around this.
-If you have a degree in a creative field or design fields, such as writing, art, or web development, freelancing is a fantastic way to earn some money without feeling restrained by expectations from a ‘traditional’ job.
+If you have a degree in a creative field or design field, such as writing, art, or web development, freelancing is a fantastic way to earn some money without feeling restrained by expectations from a ‘traditional’ job.
 This approach gives you the chance to learn as you go and build a portfolio early, which will benefit you strongly when you apply for jobs in the future.

 Take Your Time